eedorenko/missionedge-plat-control-plane-seed/README.md

 A workspace is a collection of one or more applications.
 The concept of workspace enables filtering and configuring access to only a specific group of applications.

-Add a `Workspace` file inside the workspaces folder.
-The template for the `Workspace.yaml` can be found in the `/schemas` directory [here](https://github.com/microsoft/coral-control-plane-seed/tree/main/schemas/Workspace.yaml).
+Add a `Workspace` file under the `/workspaces` directory.
+A sample workspace definition can be found in the `/samples` directory [here](https://github.com/microsoft/coral-control-plane-seed/tree/main/samples/Workspace.yaml).

 ### Register Application(s)